conmeehan/conmeehan.github.io/blast+tutorial.md

 ---

-## Expected learning outcomes

-The objective of this lab is to get accustomed with performing BLAST searches from the command line.
+The objective of this lab is to get accustomed with performing BLAST searches from the command line (called BLAST+).
 We will cover basic BLAST searching, modifying parameters, modifying output files, creating your own database, online searching and hit sequence extraction.

 ## BLAST+ overview